 - Send home any employee displaying symptoms of a cold or flu immediately.

 Keep your clients informed about the measures you’re taking against COVID-19 and how the pandemic might affect your work.
 Send an email to your customers, just like the one you sent out to your employees.

-If you’re worried about completing a project with strict deadlines, you may be able to claim the “Force Majeure” clause in the event that you need to stop or delay work.
-Keep track of all efforts being made to keep the project on schedule as proof that the stoppage or delay was out of your control.
+If you’re worried about completing a project with strict deadlines, you may be able to claim the “Force Majeure” clause.
+You can use this in the event that you need to stop or delay work.
+Keep track of all the efforts you are making to keep the project on schedule.
+This will be proof that the stoppage or delay was out of your control.

 Supply Chain Disruptions

-As you’re probably already aware, many plant suppliers rely on foreign workers programs with countries like Mexico to help with various tasks, such as digging, planting, harvesting, shipping, etc. With North American leaders shutting down their borders to foreigners, many businesses are suddenly understaffed and unable to continue their operations as usual.
+As you’re probably already aware, many plant suppliers rely on foreign workers programs with countries like Mexico.
+This helps them with various tasks, such as digging, planting, harvesting, shipping, etc. North American leaders are shutting down their borders to foreigners.
+Therefore, many businesses are suddenly understaffed and unable to continue their operations as usual.

-While some suppliers are using local labour to fill in the gap, some plant nurseries are shutting down altogether for the safety of their employees.
-To avoid any surprises, you should contact your plant suppliers to see exactly how they’re affected by COVID-19.
+Some plant nurseries are using local labour to fill in the gap.
+Others are shutting down altogether for the safety of their employees.
+To avoid any surprises, you should contact your plant suppliers to see exactly how COVID-19 is affecting them.
 The sooner you do this, the sooner you can search for alternatives for your plant supply needs.

-Remember, we’re all in this together and we must work together to minimize the Coronavirus impact on businesses as much as possible.
+Remember, we must work together to minimize the Coronavirus impact on businesses as much as possible.
 Make sure to reach out for help and provide your employees and community with unwavering support during these trying times.

 Here are some helpful resources to check out.